Model Feature Overview

 Cost functions generated using the secondary transportation app

-There is another method, which uses rate cards which specify cost per THU for different distance/drop size bands.
+There is another method, which uses rate cards which specify costs for different distance/drop size bands.
 The model uses that information to determine the transportation cost that is needed for a particular lane.

 Drop Size Lower: The lower bound of the drop size for this band in specified unit